 LG 34 34UC79G-B Ultrawide Curved

-Due to its 144 Hz refresh rate and its 1 millisecond response time due to MBR technology, it is an ideal monitor for gaming.
-Also, it includes advanced game modes on the screen with black stabilizer technology to see all images clearly.
+With the power of 144 Hz refresh rate and a 1 millisecond response time, this monitor is an ideal choice for gamers.
+This screen also has advanced game modes with black stabilizer technology to provide you with all images at once!

-Omen X 25 Gaming Monitor with NVIDIA G-Sync
+Omen X 25 – Best Budget Gaming Monitor

 What is an Ultrawide Monitor?